susobhang70/susobhang70.github.io/_posts/2016-08-09-libreoffice-background-panel-post.md

         </figure>
     </li>
     <li>
-        Checkbox to toggle display background.
+        Checkbox to toggle the display of the master slide's background.
     </li>
     <li>
         Checkbox to toggle display objects.